-This wedding had a Tuscan theme so the flower girl obvi wore a crown of olive leaves!
+This wedding had a Tuscan theme so of course, the flower girl wore a crown of olive leaves!
 She also carried a handmade chalkboard sign down the aisle, which now hangs in the bride and groom's apartment.

-The couple’s nephews and nieces acted as their flower girl and ring bearers.
+This couple’s nephews and nieces acted as their flower girls and ring bearers at their French wedding in Normandy.
 The girls wore off-white lace dresses and flower crowns made by the bride, which were inspired by her own flower headband.
 “We love them all so much we decided to have them all walk the rings down the aisle,” she says.
 “They did a great job!”